Martin-Alexander/activerecord-temporal/README.md

 As applications mature, changing business requirements become increasingly complicated by the need to handle historical data.
 You might need to:

-- Update subscription plans, but retain existing subscribers' original payment schedules
+- Know the price of a product at the time it was added to a cart
-- Allow users to see information as it was before their view permission was revoked
+- Allow users to see content as it was before their subscription ended
-- Understand why generated financial reports have changed recently
-- Restore erroneously updated data
+- Track the lifetime of long-lived, slowly change entities like projects or customers
+- Generate reports based on the data as it was known at some time in the past

 Many Rails applications use a patchwork of approaches:

 - **Soft deletes** with a `deleted_at` column, but updates that still permanently overwrite data.
-- **Audit gems or JSON columns** that serialize changes.
-Their data doesn't evolve with schema changes and cannot be easily integrated into Active Record queries, scopes, and associations.
+- **Audit gems or JSON fields** that serialize rows.
+Their data doesn't evolve with schema changes and can't be easily integrated into Active Record queries, scopes, and associations.
 - **Event systems** that are used to fill gaps in the data model and gradually take on responsibilities that are implementation details with no business relevance.
+- **Ad-hoc snapshot columns** that result in important business entities having their historical data duplicated across many different and incohesive tables.

 Temporal databases solve these problems by providing a simple and coherent data model to reach for whenever historical data is needed.